Lead Testing for Schools

-NEW!
-MN Lead Testing Requirement
+Minnesota Lead Testing Requirement

 In 2017, the Minnesota Legislature passed legislation requiring school districts and charter schools to test for the presence of lead in drinking water.
 The statute requires schools to adopt a plan to test for lead in all buildings that serve students from prekindergarten through grade 12.